The Department of Internal Medicine at the Texas Tech University Health Sciences Center

 and outpatient clinical practice into the new Texas Tech School of Medicine building.

 Fellowships have also been added recently in Geriatrics and Women's Health, with others

 Adding to this is a renewed emphasis on research.
 The Laura W. Bush Institute for Women's Health to is multi-campus institute with an integrated mission of research, professional

 education and community outreach.
 The Institute offers a multidisciplinary approach

 in researching women's health and gender differences of the aging woman, cardiovascular

 disease, oncology, addictions, to name a few.
-The West Texas Influenza Center is also located on the Amarillo campus with the mission to provide an interdisciplinary
+The Regional Center for Tropical Medicine and Infectious Diseases is also located on the Amarillo campus with the mission to provide an interdisciplinary

 forum at the Texas Tech University School of Medicine for research, education, and